pyth-network/pyth-sdk-rs/pyth-sdk-solana/README.md

 ### Solana Account Structure

-> :warning: the Solana account structure is an internal API that is subject to change.
+> :warning: The Solana account structure is an internal API that is subject to change.
 Prefer to use `load_price` when possible.

 This library also provides several `load_*` methods that allow users to translate the binary data in each account into an appropriate struct: